 The Passover story is one of history.
 It is also full of messages-in the narrative itself and in the way we share it.
-Two of the central messages are the affirmation of Jewish history with its significance to Jewish identity and the idea that maintaining our common past while understanding and reenacting our historical experience lends commitment and even direction to a shared Jewish destiny.
+Two of the central messages are the affirmation of Jewish history and its significance to Jewish identity and the idea that maintaining our common past while understanding, and more so reliving, our historical experience lends commitment and even direction to a shared Jewish destiny.

-As we sit around the table with friends and family, we recall the story of the once enslaved and somewhat directionless Jewish people.
-We celebrate liberation from that narrow place to an unknown destination.
+As families and friends sit around the table, they recall the story of the once enslaved and somewhat directionless Jewish people.
+Jewish people around the world observing Passover celebrate liberation from that narrow place (Mitzrayim - Egypt) to an unknown destination.

 Once across the Red Sea, having escaped the enemy, the Israelites faced endless possibilities while amongst potentially dangerous nations.
 And, in their formation into a common people on their way to their own land of promise, they learned the rules, order, and structure that helped ensure long-term success and continuity.

-Both the content and delivery of the Hagaddah can serve as a model for what and how we teach each generation about the story of our people and the shaping of the modern State of Israel.
-First, like any cultural tradition, it's essential that Jewish history and experience be affirmed.
-Every aspect of Jewish life has been deeply affected by the creation and development of Israel - spiritual, liturgical, political, cultural. literary, and linguistic.
+Both the content and delivery of the Haggadah can serve as a model for what and how we teach each generation about the story of our people and the shaping of the modern State of Israel.
+First, like any cultural tradition, it is essential that Jewish history and experience be affirmed.
+Every aspect of Jewish life has been deeply affected by the creation and development of Israel - spiritual, liturgical, political, cultural, literary, and linguistic.
 One cannot extricate Israel and our present Jewish identity.
 Conveying the impact of the people who brought the idea of a Jewish Homeland to reality brings to life the extraordinary efforts of individuals and groups.